 With extreme starvation and malnutrition, the brain will actually shrink in size, which decreases the amount of gray and white matter.

-This can result in a confused state, inability to concentrate, forgetfulness, depression, apathy, etc. These symptoms are frequently seen the person with anorexia who is underfed.
+This can result in a confused state, inability to concentrate, forgetfulness, depression, apathy, etc. These symptoms are frequently seen in the person with anorexia who is underfed.
 On the outside, it may seem that this individual is disconnected, unable to engage in conversation, and withdrawn.
 The reality behind it is that their brain is literally unable to function properly due to the lack of nutrition available to the body.

 Getting the Body Functioning Again

-This state of damage to the brain also helps explain the irrational thinking that individuals may exhibit: fear of fat or weight gain, fear of eating certain foods.
+This state of damage to the brain also helps explain the irrational thinking that individuals may exhibit: fear of fat or weight gain, and fear of eating certain foods.
 The brain has been compromised, therefore cognition is also altered.

 Gaining Your Whole Life Back